Cry of the Wolf

 What it means is that we need to import a charismatic species to save our grasslands.
 Are we not willing to do it for our own native wildlife?

-While this plan has been on the papers for more than a decade, our grasslands face continuous degradation due to a lack of necessary Protection, poor management, and of course, human intrusions.
+Our grasslands are often undervalued, considered wastelands, and face continuous degradation due to a lack of necessary Protection, poor management, and of course, human intrusions.

 One animal that is a victim of this degradation is the Indian Grey Wolf.
 Wolves have been crying for attention all across the country as their last remaining habitats continue to shrink.

-Their habitats (a few patches of grassland amongst agricultural fields) do not have much protection, they are regularly in conflict with humans(shepherds) on the fields and also face severe health risks from eating carrion, and interactions with feral dogs.
+Their habitats (now a few patches of grassland amongst agricultural fields) do not have strong protection, they are regularly in conflict with humans(farmers and shepherds) on the fields and also face severe health risks from eating carrion, and interactions with feral dogs.

 Perhaps, it doesn’t have the necessary charisma to be protected?

 The Indian wolf (Canis lupus pallipes) is a subspecies of the grey wolf that ranges from Southwest Asia to the Indian Subcontinent.
 They are well-built with long legs and strong shoulders.
 They live in packs of 6-8 individuals and hunt down hares, rodents, and their once major prey animal – the Blackbuck.
 Cattle grazing in the grasslands has had an adverse impact on Blackbuck populations and I couldn’t find a single blackbuck in the grasslands.
-The Wolves here regularly feed on cattle carcasses that are dumped by villagers in and around the grasslands.
+The Wolves here regularly feed on cattle carcasses that are dumped by villagers on the outskirts.

 Wolf population estimates put the figure to around 3000 individuals across the country with significant populations in Rajasthan, Gujarat, Madhya Pradesh, and Maharashtra.

-That is as endangered as the Tiger in India but they do not even get half the protection that the Tigers enjoy.
+That is as endangered as the Tiger in India but they do not even get half the protection and attention that the Tigers enjoy.
+Again, charisma?

 To my disappointment, I only found Wolves in the Millet, Pomegranate and Sunflower fields of Bhigwan.